fusion809/fusion809.github.io-old3/pages/governance/terminology.md

 A [**cabinet**](https://en.wikipedia.org/wiki/Cabinet_(government)) (often spelt with a capital c) is a body of officials, usually referred to as secretaries or ministers, that are the top leaders of the executive branch of government.

 A proposed law is called a [**bill**](https://en.wikipedia.org/wiki/Bill_(law)) until it is passed by the legislature and written into law.
 Legislatures may comprise a single chamber wherein members vote on a bill as a single unit, or they may comprise multiple chambers (sometimes referred to as *houses*) that debate and vote separately and have different roles.
 Legislatures with a single chamber are usually referred to as [**unicameral**](https://en.wikipedia.org/wiki/Unicameralism), while those with two chambers are called [**bicameral**](https://en.wikipedia.org/wiki/Bicameralism).
-Historically, legislatures with more chambers have existed (e.g. a [three-chamber legislature](https://en.wikipedia.org/wiki/Tricameralism) existed for a time during late apartheid South Africa).
+Historically, legislatures with more chambers have existed (e.g. a [three-chamber legislature](https://en.wikipedia.org/wiki/Tricameralism) existed for a time during late apartheid South Africa), but presently there are none in existence.

 In bicameral legislatures one chamber is often called the lower house and the other, the upper house.
 Legislatures modelled after that of the UK usually have a far stronger lower house than upper house, while in others both have approximately equal power (e.g. the Australian Senate) and in others the upper house has some unique powers the lower house does not have (e.g. the US Senate).